DERBY HERITAGE FORUM

 was warmer than today and that this caused higher water levels in the

-Also on the subject of Global Warming Ron's latest book containing an
+Also on the subject of Global Warming Ron's last book contained an

 investigation of the Anglo-Saxon Chronicles for evidence of higher sea

-and river levels during the Medieval Warm Period has been published.
+and river levels during the Medieval Warm Period.
 In

 it Ron is suggesting that higher temperatures are normal and that the